YilanDong19/academic-kickstart/content/home/Award.md

   date_start = "2018-04-01"
   date_end = "2019-03-01"
   description = """
 One reason for the low classification accuracy is the great heterogeneity between different collection sites, in order to solve this problem, We set up a study group, read some papers, and found that one solution is to use GCN and phenotype information.
-So we studied aa gcn model and used phenotype information to improve the classification accuracy.
+So we studied a gcn model and used phenotype information to improve the classification accuracy.

   The result :